mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I withdrew from the door and faced the wall.
 I had never felt so powerless before: my fate was being discussed by a room full of powerful men while I stood in a cell, listening, understanding, with only a choice between two terrible situations.
 The silence in this room surrounded me, stifled my mind, begged me for an answer.
 Only the pulse in my head and the gentle shifting of cloth were audible.

-"Let's give hae a moment, guys," I heard Kipnu say.

-I turned around and found the back of his head and said "Wait, Kipnu.
+"Gentlemen, let's give hae a moment," said the magistrate in a humbled tone.

+I rushed to turn around.
+"Wait, Kipnu," I said.
+"Stay with me.
 Just you."

 The others gathered their lanterns and moved to the other room, the magistrate wrapping his arm around Fajro to help.
 I walked toward Kipnu but didn't reach for him this time.

 "How many people know?"
 I asked him.

-"Know what?"

-"What I came here to announce."

-"Only the senate.
-Melna told me it's up to each province to decide that for itself.
+"Only the senate," he said.
+"Melna told me it's up to each province to decide that for itself.
 The governor of Heiko has decided to reveal by hierarchy."

 "What's that?"